IepIweidieng/TJAPlayer3/tja.md

 An implicit `#SECTION` is placed at the beginning of every notechart definition.

-The value of the condition for determining the "branch"/path by score (the `s` condition) is not reset.
+The variable for determining the "branch"/path by score (the `s` condition) is not reset.

 #### Compatibility Issues